-Each local jurisdiction (the Cities of American Canyon, Calistoga, Napa, St. Helena, the Town of Yountville, and the unincorporated County of Napa) shall retain 25% of the total assessment collected within that local jurisdiction to fund eligible programs and activities as described below.
+Each local destination shall receive .5 jurisdiction (the Cities of American Canyon, Calistoga, Napa, St. Helena, the Town of Yountville, and the unincorporated County of Napa) shall retain 25% of the total 2.0% assessment collected within the that local jurisdiction to fund eligible programs and activities.
+The as described below.

-Each jurisdiction shall form a local governing committee which shall be responsible for the administration of the destination marketing efforts within their respective jurisdiction.
+Each jurisdiction shall form a local governing committees described in the governance section of this Plan committee which shall be responsible for the administration of the individual destination marketing programs destination marketing efforts within their respective jurisdiction.
 Jurisdiction-specific destination marketing funding is designed to support initiatives which promote and enhance local, jurisdiction-based tourism and hospitality and is aligned with valley-wide promotional effort.

-Local jurisdiction destination marketing funding is designed to support to local activities which promote and enhance locally based tourism efforts, including but not limited to:
+IndividualLocal jurisdiction destination marketing funding is designed to support to local activities which promote, support and enhance locally based tourism efforts, including but not limited to:

-- Locally specific market niche advertising and marketing efforts that complement, and do not conflict with or compete with, the valley-wide promotion effort. - Tourism marketing and promotional information: including website, print and other collateral material and technology applications. - Local special event programming, underwriting and promotion. - Operation of local visitor information center. - Community and cultural arts programming activities, such as music on the plaza, movie nights, sculpture walks, film festivals, etc. - Tourism related streetscape enhancement and maintenance or visitor-serving improvements. - Seasonal and other tourism and visitor related programs. - Local tourism shuttle or other visitor transportation programs. - Seed funding for community-based programs which support or enhance tourism. - Trails, pedestrian paths, signage, bike paths, etc. which enhance and improve upon the visitor experience and access to lodging properties. - Enhanced maintenance and custodial municipal services to tourism-related areas. - Administrative costs associated with these activities.
+- Locally specific market niche advertising and marketing efforts that complement, and do not conflict with or compete with, the valley-wide promotion effort. - Tourism marketing and promotional information: including web-sitewebsite, print and other collateral material and technology applications. - Local special event programming, underwriting and promotion. - Operation of local visitor information center. - Community and cultural arts programming activities, such as music on the plaza, movie nights, sculpture walks, film festivals, etc.

+- Tourism related streetscape enhancement and maintenance or visitor-serving improvements. - Seasonal and other tourism and visitor related programs. - Local tourism shuttle or other visitor transportation programs. - Seed funding for community-based programs which support or enhance tourism. - Trails, pedestrian paths, signage, bike paths, etc. which enhance and improve upon the visitor experience and access to lodging properties. - Enhanced maintenance and custodial-municipal services to tourism-related areas. - Administrative costs associated with these activities.